All Episodes

 So it increases the pool.

-Now, again, the attorney general with the subpoenas and a grand jury and panel can get to the bottom of this really quickly, and I was very glad to see the president uh say he was going to do that as well.
+Now, again, the Attorney General with the subpoenas and a grand jury and panel can get to the bottom of this really quickly.

 The crime here are those that engaged in the leak.

-It's a violation of Section 793, it's a felony, it's serious, and that needs to be the focus, and it needs to be focused quickly.
+And that needs to be the focus, and it needs to be focused quickly.

 And I changed this NSA sharing executive order.

-Um I changed it immediately if I was the president.
+I'd change it immediately if I was the president.

-I would too.
+I would, too.

 I think that's really, really important.

-That is the actual I'm holding the document in my hand.
+That is the actual, I'm holding the document in my hand.

-It's about uh twenty-five pages.
+It's about 25 pages.

 Okay, that's really important.

-So Joe, what is your take?
+So, Joe, what is your take?

-Did Obama then therefore purposely set a trap that this type of intelligence leaking can happen?
+Did Obama then, therefore, purposely set a trap that this type of intelligence leaking can happen?

-Well, what we would really have to know what the purpose of this was, given the sensitivity of this information.
+Well, we would really have to know what the purpose of this was, given the sensitivity of this information.

-Uh usually with this type of information, you want to keep it as closely held as possible.
+Usually, with this type of information, you want to keep it as closely held as possible.

-Uh it flies in the face of all known restrictions on the availability of this type of sensitive information.
+It flies in the face of all known restrictions on the availability of this type of sensitive information.

 And if they do, it's another crime.

-What was the purpose for this?
+What was the purpose really?

 And they did it, Joe, and they did this with for eight years they didn't bother to do this.